 Notwithstanding, no distinction, exclusion or preference based on personal qualifications required for a specific job shall be considered as discrimination.
 There are some special rules that provide differences according age, nationality, sex and others which are not considered as discrimination what will be mentioned in the next paragraphs.

-Labour law contemplates a special procedure to protect employees against any kind of breach of fundamental rights granted by the Constitution and discriminatory conducts.
+The Chilean Labour Code establishes a special procedure to protect employees against any kind of breach of fundamental rights granted by the Constitution and discriminatory conducts.

-17.2 AGE DISCRIMINATION
+17.2.
+Age Discrimination